jonpontet/hide-admin-notices/README.txt

 == Installation ==

-1. Press the Add New button on your WordPress Admin Plugins screen
+1. Press the Add New button on your WordPress Dashboard Plugins screen
 1. Search for "Hide Admin Notices"
 1. Press Install Now and then Activate
-1. The plugin will now be working.
-I hope it helps you!
+1. The plugin will work straight away; there is nothing more to do!

 == Frequently Asked Questions ==

 = What does this plugin do? =

-It hides away the clutter of admin notices that appear at the top of each screen in the WordPress Admin.
+It hides away all WordPress Dashboard Notices, Messages, and Update Nags that appear at the top of each screen.

-You can see these notices at anytime simply by clicking on the **Show Notices** button in the top right-hand corner.
+You can see these notices at anytime simply by clicking the **Show Notices** button in the top right-hand corner.

-To hide the notices again, click on **Hide Notices**.
+To hide all notices again, just click on **Hide Notices**.

-= How do I see the hidden admin notices? =
+= How do I see the hidden Dashboard notices? =

-Simply click on the **Show Notices** button in the top right-hand corner on the screen.
+Simply click the **Show Notices** button in the top right-hand corner on the screen.

-= How do I hide the admin notices? =
+= How do I hide the Dashboard notices? =

-Simply click **Hide Notices** button in the top right-hand corner on the screen.
+Simply click the **Hide Notices** button in the top right-hand corner on the screen.

 = What configuration is there with this plugin? =